-I have a problem with asthma and so far aspirin is the only thing I know that definitely triggers it.
-I know if I take an aspirin, I’ll have a rough time, so I make a point to avoid it.
+I have asthma and, so far, aspirin is the only thing I know that definitely triggers it so I make a point to avoid it.
 Even so, I still have occasional attacks.
 Is there anything else I need to watch out for?

 Aspirin is really acetylsalicylic acid and current estimates are that 20 to 25 percent of all asthma sufferers have problems with aspirin.
 Since it bothers you, certain foods containing natural salicylates may also cause asthma attacks.
 Foods that naturally have higher levels of salicylates include: